Skip to main content

 stk validate starter

-The stk validate starter command validate the structure of your Starter and it's components.
-The files ignored on your .gitignore will not be validated.
+The stk validate starter command validates the structure of your Starter and its components.
+Files ignored in your .gitignore file will not be validated.

 Usage